Chapter 12: SFT Data Design and Instruction Systems¶

 return {"ok": False, "error": "not_object"}

-# 1) Required fields must be present (strict interface-alignment scenario)
+# 1) All required fields must be present (strict interface alignment scenario)

 missing = [k for k in SCHEMA.keys() if k not in obj]